SahajJain01/pz-13p-launcher/README.md

 ## Highlights

-- Smart auto‑detect of Steam and Workshop locations
+- Smart auto-detect of Steam and Workshop locations
-- One‑click “Download” opens the Workshop mod page in Steam
+- One-click Download opens the Workshop mod page in Steam
-- One‑click “Play” launches PZ with the correct `-cachedir`
+- One-click Play launches PZ with the correct `-cachedir`
-- Safe mod linking: creates junctions and backs up your original mods
-- Apply Optimizations: copies performance files into the PZ install folder
+- Optional optimizations copy performance files into the PZ install folder
-- Built‑in logging and a minimal settings panel
+- Built-in logging and a minimal settings panel

 > Windows only.
 Tested with Steam installs and Workshop ID 3487726294.

 ## Quick Start

-1) Subscribe to the 13th Pandemic Workshop mod (or click “Download” in the app).
+1) Subscribe to the 13th Pandemic Workshop mod (or click "Download" in the app).
-2) Click “Refresh” once Steam finishes downloading the mod.
+2) Click "Refresh" once Steam finishes downloading the mod.
-3) Optional: open Settings → “Apply Optimizations” to copy extra performance files into your PZ install (skips if already applied).
+3) Optional: open Settings ?
+"Apply Optimizations" to copy extra performance files into your PZ install (skips if already applied).
-4) Click “Play”.
-The launcher starts Steam (if needed), sets `-cachedir` to the mod’s Zomboid folder, and joins the server.
+4) Click "Play".
+The launcher starts Steam (if needed), sets `-cachedir` to the mod's Zomboid folder, and joins the server.

 ## How It Works

 - Detects Steam via registry, finds your Workshop libraries, and locates the mod folder.
-- Links submods into your user mods directory using directory junctions.
-- Launches PZ through Steam with `-cachedir` pointing to the pseudo mod’s Zomboid folder.
+- Launches Project Zomboid through Steam with `-cachedir` pointing to the pseudo mod's Zomboid folder.
-- On cleanup, removes junctions and restores any backups.
-- Optimizations (optional): copies everything from `<workshop>\mods\13thPandemic\ProjectZomboid` into `...\steamapps\common\ProjectZomboid` and remembers if already applied (by file sizes).
+- Provides an optional optimization step that syncs the workshop's performance files into the game install if needed.

 ## Screenshots